 Our Department is very congenial, doors are always open and faculty, students and research associates/postdocs get together frequently.
-We have AstroCoffee on Mondays and Thursdays, 3 informal lunch seminars, “Planetary Lunch” on Mondays, “Astrophysics Lunch” on Wednesdays and “Galaxy Lunch” on Fridays and weekly colloquia.
+We have AstroCoffee on Wednesday's,10:00 am - Room 622 Space Sciences: Paper discussion (VoxCharta), 3 informal lunch seminars, “Planetary Lunch” on Mondays, “Astrophysics Lunch” on Wednesdays and “Galaxy Lunch” on Fridays and weekly colloquia.

 Graduate students are a central part of our Department and are actively involved in the Department’s education and outreach programs, giving seminars, teaching and inviting speakers for the colloquium series.

 The graduate students have a strong network amongst themselves, with the Astronomy Graduate Network (AGN), which has weekly get-togethers, Graduate Lunch on Thursdays with the colloquium speaker, “TGIF” socials after work on Fridays and “Ice-Cream Socials” and “Dinner with a faculty member” throughout the year.
 They also lead outreach programs such as “Ask an Astronomer”.

 The Astronomy Grads Network serves to represent and promote the interests and visions of graduate students in the Astronomy Department and Space Sciences building.
 AGN also aims to foster a sense of grad student community and to increase awareness and enthusiasm for Astronomy at Cornell and within the general public.
 More information on what AGN does can be found on the AGN webpage.